 Dec 17 2011

 Something new in HCMC for every lover of traditional Vietnamese music: concerts of traditional music four times a day at the Independence Palace.
 The shows are at 10am, 11am, 3pm, and 4pm.
 Following a short introduction for each traditional instrument, the musicians demonstrate music on a high virtuosic level.
-The event is crowned by some …
+The event is crowned …

 Permanent link to this article: http://www.suzannesoundcreations.com/vietnamese-instruments-part-ii/